* News of progress in U.S.-China talks lifts mood

 Oil futures were quickly recovering from the damage caused by Trump’s call for OPEC to boost crude output in an effort to lower prices.

-Palladium fell 0.4 percent after having dropped 6.6 percent on Thursday.
-The metal had lost one-sixth of its value from last week’s peak on concerns that an economic slowdown could dent demand.
+Palladium rose 1 percent.
+It dropped 6.6 percent on Thursday and had lost one-sixth of its value from last week’s peak on concerns that an economic slowdown could dent demand.
 (Additional reporting by Shinichi Saoshiro; Editing by Richard Pullin & Kim Coghill)